 To accommodate for manufacturing variation in spring palte shaft, races are made slightly oversize.
-Races are glued to the spring plate and the gap filled using JB Weld (JB Weld is a two-part steel epoxy, not included).
+Races are glued to the spring plate and the gap filled using a two-part steel epoxy, not included.

-Coat the inside of the race with a thin layer of JB weld.
+Coat the inside of the race with a thin layer of epoxy.
 Similarly apply a thin coat to the entire mating surface of the spring plate.
 Your goal is smooth thin layer on both mating surfaces that will completely fill the space between race and control arm with no voids.